 By all means, magazines, gamebooks, journals, sketch pads, or whatever else you can think of are great ways to pass the time.

-Now that you have some suggestions for figuring out what works best for you let me know what you might bring in the comments.
+Now that you have some suggestions for determining what works best for you, let me know what you might bring in the comments.
 Are there things that work well for you that I missed?

 Riding on trains relaxes me even if I write or edit.
 The train’s motion, the sounds, and just being in motion are therapeutic for me, and I hope for you.